openvinotoolkit/model_server/demos/universal-sentence-encoder/README.md

-# Using intup data in string format with universal-sentence-encoder model
+# Using inputs data in string format with universal-sentence-encoder model

 ## Download the model